What is Frontier Airlines policy on pet acceptance?

 Frontier Airlines accepts pets in the cabin of the aircraft only.
 Frontier Airlines does not accept pets traveling as checked baggage.

-Frontier Airlines accepts pets in the cabin on all domestic flights and international flights to/from Mexico, Costa Rica, and the Dominican Republic.
-Pets are not accepted on flights to/from Jamaica and Cuba.
+Frontier Airlines accepts pets in the cabin on all domestic flights and international flights to/from Mexico and the Dominican Republic.
+Pets are not accepted on flights to/from Jamaica.

 Which pets are accepted to travel on Frontier Airlines flights?

 On domestic flights, domesticated dogs, cats, rabbits, guinea pigs, hamsters, or small household birds are accepted.

 On international flights, only domesticated dogs and cats are accepted if required health documents are provided by the passenger.

 Frontier Airlines accepts only 10 pet containers per flight, so you must make advance reservation by calling Frontier Reservation to ensure availability and reserve space for your pet.
 Pets can’t be booked online, but the same low fares with no ticketing fee are offered through Frontier Reservations.

 When traveling with a pet, you are responsible for making arrangements and assuming full responsibility for complying with any entry requirements (laws, customs and other governmental regulations) of the country, state or territory to which the pet is being transported.
 While Frontier Airlines does not require a health certificate for pets carried in the cabin traveling within the U.S., the certificate may be required by the state upon arrival.